jigx-com/jigx-docs/docs/Getting started.md

 Before you can start building your first Jigx solution, you require the following prerequisites.

 - [Creating an account](<./Getting started/Creating an account.md>).
-You need a Jigx account with at least creator rights within an organization to publish and modify a solution.&#x20;
+You need a Jigx account with at least creator rights within an organization to publish and modify a solution.
 - <a href="https://code.visualstudio.com/" target="_blank">Microsoft Visual Studio Code</a> installed on your computer.
 This is required for the Jigx Builder which is a Microsoft Visual Studio Code extension.
 - [Install the Jigx Builder](<./Getting started/Install the Jigx Builder.md>) extension in Microsoft Visual Studio Code.

-## Let's get you building solutions *fast*.&#x20;
+## Let's get you building solutions *fast*.

 ::::LinkArray
 :::LinkArrayItem{headerType="IMAGE" headerImage="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/C4z-L-ZoG_0sLOeK3q6pU_gs-color.jpg"}